asifsha/aws-cicd-demo/README.md

 # lambda-cd
-## Deploy multiple lambda function to AWS using github actions
+## Deploy multiple lambda functions to AWS using github actions